 We did have some success with Apoquel but I was advised not to give her Apoquel for longer than three months.
 After that time, her immune system could start to be suppressed and a range of other side effects are likely to start or increase.

-Side effects include: vomiting, diarrhea, skin growths, weight gain, elevated kidney/liver values, and low white blood cell count.
+Side effects of Apoquel include: vomiting, diarrhea, skin growths, weight gain, elevated kidney/liver values, and low white blood cell count.
 So, after experiencing some relief from the Apoquel I decided to stop the treatment to prevent some nasty side effects.
 And, I had just learned that one of my friend's dogs had suffered serious liver issues from being on Apoquel for too long.

 I did briefly consider steroid use for her allergies, however, after much research, I decided that was NOT a route I was going to go down either.
 Steroids have many side effects even for short term use, which only increased in magnitude and seriousness for long-term use.
 In fact, steroids are not recommended for long term use for dog skin allergies.
 At.
 All.

-By year three, my veterinarian had diagnosed Ava with dog skin allergies had progressed to being all year round and was getting out of control.
+By year three, my veterinarian had diagnosed Ava with dog skin allergies and they had now progressed to being all year round and was getting out of control.
 I was constantly at the vets for ear drops as her ears were constantly infected, her paws were raw from her licking them, and I was fed up cleaning the carpets after her butt scooting activities!
 I relayed all this to my regular veterinarian who suggested it was probably time to refer her to a specialist in Veterinary Dermatology.

 My vet referred me to Lehigh Valley Veterinary Dermatology (LVVD) who were specialists in dog skin allergies.
 LVVD are based in Lehigh Valley, PA but if that's not close to you, you can either check with your own vet for a referral or find a qualified Veterinary Dermatologist here.